 However, if you are experiencing financial difficulties, you must make this known to your legal team.
-There are many different ways in which they may be able to help you with your finances during your legal dispute even by suggesting a lawsuit loan with Delta Settlement Funding.
+There are many different ways in which they may be able to help you with your finances during your legal dispute even by suggesting a lawsuit loan with Rapid Lawsuit Funding.

 A Settlement Advance From Your Lawyer Is Also Bad Form

 Even if your lawyer tells you that they want to give you a cash advance on your future settlement instead of a loan, this is still considered bad form and is, in fact, unethical under most state bar guidelines.
 The reason advances from solicitors are looked down upon are the same reasons they are not able to provide plaintiffs with loans, as it creates a significant conflict of interest.

 My Lawyer Is Holding My Settlement Check – Is This Legal?

 Short answer: yes – lawyers are well within their rights to hold the settlement check of a client.
 It is not uncommon for a settlement amount to take four to six weeks to process, as well as upwards of 10 business days in order for the settlement check to clear.
 After this time, lawyers may still hold on to settlement payments for their clients to negotiate the repayment of loans or bills which may have been delayed due to the nature of the lawsuit.